+353-1-416-8900REST OF WORLD

 • ID: 5852483

-The publisher is of the opinion that the commercial vehicle charging infrastructure industry is in the very early stages of a growth phase which will last for decades.
+The commercial vehicle charging infrastructure industry is in the very early stages of a growth phase which will last for decades.
 Mega-challenges such as vehicle emissions and climate change continue to encourage investments in electric commercial vehicles and charging infrastructure, contributing to a positive outlook for the market.
-Harsh emission regulations from governments in both Europe and North America is also a market catalyst.
-The installed base of dedicated charging points in Europe is forecasted to grow at a compound annual growth rate (CAGR) of 67 percent from 6,400 in 2022 to 390,000 by the end of 2030.
-In North America, the publisher estimates at the same time that the total number of dedicated charging points in use will increase from 4,150 in 2022 to reach 378,000 by 2030, growing at a CAGR of 76 percent.
+Harsh emission regulations from governments in both Europe and North America are also a market catalyst.
+The installed base of dedicated charging points in Europe is forecasted to grow at a compound annual growth rate (CAGR) of 49 percent from about 14,000 in 2023 to 345,000 by the end of 2031.
+In North America, the analyst estimates that the total number of dedicated charging points in use will increase from approximately 9,000 in 2023 to reach 196,000 by 2031, growing at a CAGR of 47 percent.
 These numbers include both public and non-public charging points.

-The commercial vehicle charging industry has seen initiatives from several CPOs targeting heavy commercial vehicle charging specifically.
+There are several software-specific providers in both regions, offering connectivity solutions for charging.
+Solutions include fleet management tools, peak shaving and smart charging management.
+Examples of software specific actors include Last Mile Solutions, Virta, Driivz, GreenFlux, Ampeco, Optimile and Noodoe.
+The commercial vehicle charging industry has seen initiatives from several CPOs specifically targeting heavy commercial vehicle charging.
 North American actors such as TeraWatt Infrastructure, Greenlane and Forum Mobility have extensive expansion plans across the entire region.
 Most North American charging stations are located or planned to be initially located in the state of California.
-There are also commercial vehicle charging pilot projects in other states such as New York and the province of Quebec.
+There are also commercial vehicle charging pilot projects in other states such as New York and the Canadian province of Quebec.
 In Europe, the joint venture CPO Milence is a major player and plans to roll out 1,700 charging stations by 2027.
-Other CPOs with heavy commercial vehicle charging initiatives include Aral Pulse (BP Pulse), Circle K, EnBW and Rifil.
+Circle K is also investing heavily in commercial vehicle charging and has opened 27 sites with a combined 108 charging points designed for heavy trucks.
+Other CPOs with heavy commercial vehicle charging initiatives include Aral Pulse (BP Pulse), EnBW and Rifil.

 • Insights from 30 executive interviews with market leading companies.